bmaso/osm-games/content/bowling/index.md

 ;;;;
 ;; Validation rules for frames:
 ;; - the member throws must be valid
+;; - the pins knocked down by throws must be consistent ;;   - the same pin can't be knocked down in the first and second normal throws ;;   - unless the first bonus throw is a strike, the same pin can't be knocked down in the ;;     first and second bonus throw
+;; - one of the following rules must be met, which ensure consistency for scratch, strike, and spare frames ;;   - all 4 throws in the frame are incomplete
+;;   - throw 1 is a strike and throw 2 is unused; both bonus throws are not unused ;;   - throw 1 is a not strike and throw 2 is incomplete; bonus 1 and bonus 2 are also incomplete ;;   - throw 1 is not a strike, throw 2 is not incomplete and together throw 1 and throw 2 form a spare; bonus 1 ;;     is not unused and bonus 2 is unused
+;;   - throw 1 is not a strike and together throw 1 and throw 2 form a scratch (not a spare); bonus 1 ;;     and bonus 2 are both unused
-;; - the frame is incomplete iff any of the the throws are incomplete ;; - the frame's score is consistent with the sum of the throw scores iff the frame is complete ;; - the throws must be in-order -- later throws cannot be completed before earlier throws within the same frame ;;   - if second regular throw is complete then the first regular throw is also complete ;;   - if the first bonus throw is complete the the second regular throw is also complete ;;   - if the second bonus throw is complete then either ;;     - the first regular throw is complete and not a strike ;;     - OR the first regular throw is a strike and the first bonus throw is also complete ;; - one of the following rules as well
+;; - the throws must be in-order -- later throws cannot be completed before earlier throws within the same frame ;;   - if second regular throw is complete then the first regular throw is also complete ;;   - if the first bonus throw is complete the the second regular throw is also complete ;;   - if the second bonus throw is complete then either ;;     - the first regular throw is complete and not a strike ;;     - OR the first regular throw is a strike and the first bonus throw is also complete ;;;;
-;;   - the frame is a valid strike frame
-;;     - the strike flag is true
-;;     - the spare flag is false
-;;     - the first throw is a strike
-;;     - the second throw is unused
-;;     - the first and second bonus throws are not unused ;;   - the frame is a valid spare frame
-;;     - the strike flag is false and the spare flag is true ;;     - the first and second throws are not incomplete, and the first throw is not a strike throw ;;     - the sum of the first and second throws is 10 ;;     - the second regular throw and the first bonus throw are not unused ;;     - the second bonus throw is unused
-;;   - the frame is a valid scratch frame
-;;     - the strike and spare flags are false
-;;     - the sum of the point values of the first and second throws is less than 10 ;;     - the first and second throws are not unused
-;;     - if first throw is incomplete, then the second bonus throw is incomplete, else the second bonus throw is unused ;;     - if the second throw is incomplete, then first bonus throw is incomplete, else the first bonus throw is unused ;;;;
 ```

-> Note that where it says a throw is "not unused" above this means the throw is either complete or incomplete.
-So long
+> Note that where it says a throw is "not unused" above this means the throw is not incomplete and not unused.
-> as the `unused` flag is not `true`, the throw is not unused.

 All these validation rules are individually encoded in helper validation functions, which are all either directly
-or indirectly referenced by `frame.validation`:
+or indirectly referenced by `frame.valid`:

 ```
-(define-fun frame.validation ((f Frame)) Bool
+(define-fun frame.valid ((f Frame)) Bool
   (and
-    (frame.validation.member-throws-valid f)
-    (frame.validation.frame-complete-consistent-with-throws f)
-    (frame.validation.score-consistent-with-throws f)
-    (frame.validation.throws-in-order f)
+    (frame.valid.member-throws-valid f)
-    (or
-      (frame.validation.is-valid-strike-frame f)
+    (frame.valid.throw-pins-consistency f)
-      (frame.validation.is-valid-spare-frame f)
+    (frame.valid.throw-mark-consistency f)
-      (frame.validation.is-valid-scratch-frame f))))
+    (frame.valid.throws-in-order f)))
 ```

 The state diagram above implies there are at least 8 distinct valid states a single frame can be in.
 This one validation
 function will be `true` if a frame is in any one of these 8 states and the frame doesn't conflict with any of the
 state's rules.
 Otherwise it will be false.

 Note that the frame's validation includes ensuring the frame's throws are completed in order.
-If would be invalid
+It would be invalid
 for a bonus throw to be completed before one of the normal throws, for example.

 ## Operation to Apply a Single Throw to a Frame